arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ---
 title: 'Getting Started With Modbus TCP On Opta™ Using PLC IDE'
-description: "Learn how to set and enable Modbus TCP on Opta™ using Arduino PLC IDE."
+description: "Learn how to set and enable Modbus TCP on Opta™ using Arduino® PLC IDE."
 author: 'Taddy Chung and José Bagur'
 libraries:
   - name: 'ArduinoModbus'